 I started building a small set of frontend-only interactive tools mostly out of curiosity.
 I wanted to see how coding agents would handle more involved static web applications without server-side components.

-So far, that set includes a load flow tool, an event loop visualizer, a learning dynamics lab, and a Mandelbrot explorer.
+So far, that set includes a load flow tool and a Mandelbrot explorer.

 These were useful test cases because they are small enough to live entirely on the client side in a Next.js app, but they still involve interaction, visualization, timing, feedback, state, and sometimes numerical precision.
 The logic needs to live in the client.
-They also became a useful way to revisit concepts I had not touched closely in a while.
+They also gave me a compact way to make older technical models inspectable again.

 Load flow in the browser

 Earlier in my career, I was more drawn to electrical power engineering than to software.
 I was especially fascinated by power system analysis tools like PSS/E. The core problem itself was interesting: solve for voltages, phase angles, and power flows in a nonlinear system.
-Real models could also get very large, up to millions of nodes, so I carried the impression that the solvers themselves were heavy, specialized systems.
+Real utility models could be much larger than the IEEE reference cases I was using, so I carried the impression that the solvers themselves were heavy, specialized systems.

 That was part of what made building Load Flow interesting.
 I liked the idea of implementing standard IEEE reference cases directly in the browser and seeing how far I could get in a browser-based version rather than a dedicated desktop application.
 Instead of treating load flow as something that only lived inside heavyweight desktop tooling, I could look at the network, change inputs, run the solver, and inspect the outputs in one place.